MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Test management for JIRA users.
    - **Advantages**: Tight integration with JIRA, supports Agile methodologies.
    - **Limitations**: Can be costly for large teams or enterprises.
+   - **Example**: An Agile development team uses Zephyr to plan and track their testing efforts, ensuring all user stories are thoroughly tested.

 ## Conclusion